andystevenson910/gimpDocumentation/Color Tools/HueSaturationTool.md

 ![Select Red](../images/selectRed.PNG)

-We can then change the Hue of red to another color.
-The following image will depict an example of changing the red hue.
+We can then change the Hue of red to another color. the following is an example image taken before any changes have been made.

 ![Before Hue](../images/beforeHue.PNG)
 *Example image before changing the red hue*